Neptune 3 UI - App Anatomy

-When applications are in fullscreen they typically have two main content areas: Top and Bottom.
-The Top area is for the most important information, or information that is graphically heavy.
-Try having the same content and layout in the Top area in fullscreen as in the widget (see more details in the widget section below).
-The Bottom area is for more detailed information.
-In most cases the content is divided into different pages, navigated between with the ToolBar to the left.
+When applications are in full-screen they typically have two main content areas: top and bottom.
+The top area is for the most important information, or information that is graphically complex.
+Try having the same content and layout in the top area in full-screen vs. in a widget (see more details in the widget section below).
+The bottom area is for more detailed information.
+In most cases the content is divided into different pages, navigated between with the tool bar to the left.

-Make the bottom content spacious and do not mix different kinds of content.
-If there are different kinds of content please put it into different sections with sufficient blank space in between.
+Design the bottom content spacious and do not mix different kinds of content.
+If there are different kinds of content, please put them into different sections with sufficient space in between.

-Not every application can look the same.
-The most extreme cases are probably Navigation and Camera apps since they have heavily graphical content.
-These applications need to look different from the default, but should give the same impression.
+Not every application should look the same.
+The best explaining cases are probably Navigation and Camera apps since they include complex graphics.
+Both applications need to look different from the default one, but should give the same impression.

-Some applications might not need to have the ToolBar, or not have the Top area.
+Some applications might not need to display the ToolBar, neither the top area.
 Use a layout that fits the content of your application.

-The widgets on the Home view can be resized into three sizes: 1Row, 2Rows and 3Rows.
-Try to minimize the content of the widgets; with up to five widgets on the Home view at the same time it otherwise tend to look cluttered.
-Make larger widgets more rich on features, or in other ways adding extra value for the user.
+The widgets on the home screen can be resized into three sizes: 1-Row, 2-Rows and 3-Rows.
+Try to minimize and simplify the content of the widgets; with up to five widgets on the home screen at the same time it tends to look cluttered.
+Create larger widgets with more features for adding extra value for the user.

-The widget content generally designed with the transitions between the three states and between widget and fullscreen.
-The Top in fullscreen can oftentimes look exactly like one of the widget sizes (1Row or 2Rows).
-The easiest way to prepare for nice transitions when going between the sizes is to think of blocks ordered in a column, e.g. turn on or off block when the widget height changes.
+The widget content is generally designed along with the transitions between the three states and of course widget and full-screen visuals.
+The top in full-screen should normally look exactly like one of the widget sizes (1Row or 2Rows).
+The easiest way to design a nice transitions when switching between the sizes is to think of blocks ordered in a column, e.g. turn on/off blocks when the widget height changes.